 Because we haven’t been there yet, we weren’t sure what was the best way to tour Mickey’s Very Merry Christmas Party with kids, so we did research.
 A lot of research.
 After canvasing the internets, social media and the brains of every Disney blogger I know personally, we have been able to put a very child-friendly, relaxed itinerary that hit all of the attractions and entertainment available, while leaving room for Character meet and greets.

-Here is the itinerary we have piece-mealed together in order to see it all at Mickey’s Very Merry Christmas Party:
+Here is the itinerary we have put together

 Arrive at 4 pm when Ticket holders are allowed to enter the parks without a day-ticket

 6:30 pm: Pick one top character priority.
 Character’s do not typically start seeing guests until 7 pm.
 This means the rare characters will have queues starting as early at 5: 30 pm after guests have arrived early and eaten.
 If you have the time to spare, please line up early before the party starts, so you aren’t wasting precious party time on character queues.

 Note that free treats aren’t offered until 7 pm

 7:30-7:55 pm: Visit some treat stations and/or a couple of rides with shorter lines.
 Club Tinsel is also a great option to start off the Party and get the kids in the holiday spirit.

 There are 3 stage performances, 2 dance party’s, and 1 Christmas parade throughout the entire party.
 The kids will have trouble leaving one event in the promise of another, but giving them a specific deadline and maybe watching review videos on Youtube will help encourage them to leave when asked.